fusionSuite/documentation/docs/developers/installation.md

 # Installation of the development environment

 This document explains how to install your development environment.
-It has been made and tested for:

-- Debian 11 (Bullseye)
-- MariaDB
-- Nginx

-Other systems should work as well, but you may have to adapt some commands.

-FusionSuite also works and is tested with MySQL and PostgreSQL databases.
+It can be setup [with](#with-docker) or [without](#without-docker) Docker, depending on your preferences.

 !!! info
     This document uses the repositories of the [FusionSuite GitHub organization](https://github.com/fusionSuite).